 Coping with severe weather is part of the challenge of racing sailboats.
 Skippers must prepare their boats, train their crew, and maintain a watchful eye for approaching storms.

-Bayview & Chicago Mac Custom Weather Forecasts
+Bayview & Chicago Mac Custom Weather Forecasts/Routing

 Creating a Bayview or Chicago Mac weather forecast and deciding on a race strategy can be challenging.
 A custom forecast from LakeErieWX can relieve much of the burden and allow you to focus on other last-minute details.
 Custom forecasts are delivered via email in PDF format and include a detailed discussion of the expected weather conditions.
 Click here for additional information and a sample forecast.